Toretsk: 20th century

-Shcherbynivka changed hands several times during the Russian Civil War of 1917–1923, before eventually being captured by the Bolsheviks, who established the communist Soviet Union on much of the former territory of the Russian Empire.
 In 1936, Shcherbynivka was renamed to Dzerzhynsk after Felix Dzerzhinsky.
 Dzerzhinsky was the founder of the Cheka secret police in the USSR, and architect of the Red Terror.
 It also received city status.
 A local newspaper began being published in the town in September 1936.
+Dzerzhinsk was removed from the Gorlovka District, and the Dzerzhinsky District was formed (with Shcherbinovka as its center).
+In 1937, the Dzerzhinskugol trust mined 9,000 tons of coal daily.

-During World War II, Dzerzhynsk was occupied by Nazi Germany from 22 October 1941 to 5 September 1943.
+During Great Patriotic War, Dzerzhynsk was occupied by Nazi Germany from 22 October 1941 to 5 September 1943.
 During the occupation, the Germans killed 150 civilians and deported 1,460 for forced labor to Germany.
 The Germans operated a subcamp of the Stalag 378 prisoner-of-war camp in the town.
+On 5 September 1943, the city was liberated by Red Army troops of the Southern Front during the Donbass Operation.
+51st Army consisted of: 315th Rifle Division (Major General Kuropatenko, Dmitry Semenovich), 63rd Rifle Corps (Major General Koshevoy, Pyotr Kirillovich).

+On 30 December 1962, Dzerzhinsk received the status of a city of regional subordination.
+In 1970, the city's population was 47,000 people.
+Six coal mines, a coke plant, a phenol plant, an acid-proof products plant, an enrichment plant, the Dzerzhinsk Mining College, a medical school, a music school and others operated here.
 According to the 1989 Soviet census, Dzerzhynsk's population was 50,538 people.

+After 1991

+In May 1995, the Cabinet of Ministers of Ukraine approved a decision to privatize the machine tool plant located in the city, ATP-11407, ATP-11478, central processing plant "Dzerzhinskaya", mechanical repair plant and acid-resistant plant products.
+In July 1995, the decision to privatize the bakery was approved.
+In October 1995 - the decision to privatize the housing and communal services department of the PA "Dzerzhinskugol".

 21st century

 In the 2001 census, Dzerzhynsk's population was 43,371 and by 2013 had declined to 35,296 people.

 Following the 2015 law on decommunization, the city council decided on 16 October 2015 to rename the city to Toretsk.
 The name was approved by the Verkhovna Rada (the Ukrainian parliament) on 4 February 2016.

 In August 2016, Toretsk mayor Volodymyr Sleptsov was arrested on separatism charges due to his ties to the Donetsk People's Republic in 2014; Serhiy Vinnyk became acting mayor.

 In 2020, Toretsk became the center of Toretsk urban hromada within Bakhmut Raion, in accordance with nationwide administrative reforms.